kylejones200/psis_4700_applied_ai/webslides/advanced_AI-Operating-Model-for-Organizations.md

 ## Governance Link

-Clear ownership prevents shadow AI.
+Clear ownership prevents shadow AI
 Tracking models, data, and impact ensures accountability

 > This slide explores advanced concepts in AI systems and organizations.
 Understanding this material prepares you for sophisticated applications and leadership in AI initiatives.